dune-mirrors/dune-testtools/doc/sphinx/python.rst

 The dune-testtools core modules provide all functionality related to meta ini files and their expansion mechanism.
-Also have a look at the :ref:`introduction to metaini files <introductionmetaini>`.
+Also have a look at the :ref:`introduction to meta ini files <introductionmetaini>`.

 .. currentmodule:: dune.testtools
 .. autosummary::